AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 Software requires global constraint.

-Each individual addition can look reasonable.
+Each individual addition feels like progress and looks reasonable in the moment.
 But if your process is only additive, it will never converge.

 The missing step